wschaeferiii/cnn-antools-factors-fe/README.md

 - Develop with the most current version of node specified in the [.nvmrc][3] file.
 It is recommended to use [nvm][4] to manage node versions.

-- Contributors shoudl be familiar with the [Contributor's Guide][5]
+- Contributors should be familiar with the [Contributor's Guide][5]

 - Collaborators should be familiar with the [Collaborator's Guide][6]